ValdemarGr/gql/docs/server/schema/resolvers.md

 // There is always one value for one key pb.forceOne

-// Same as force but for non-empty containers pb.forceNE[NonEmptyList]
+// Force works for any traversable pb.force[NonEmptyList]
 ```

 :::tip